Islam Expo

 Islam Expo is an Islamic exhibition held in London in July 2006 and July 2008.
 In 2006 it was held at the Alexandra Palace in London, a city with a large Muslim population and it was described as being the largest Islamic exhibition ever held in Europe.

 There were stalls by Islamic businesses and charities like Muslim Hands and Islamic Relief.
 There was also stalls selling Islamic music, clothing, food and books.
 There was also opportunities to get free henna tattoos and your name written in Arabic.
 There was also an interactive section on the Five Pillars of Islam, an exhibition of young British Islamic art, and a section on famous Islamic scientists and mathematicians.
 There was also a fun fair in the grounds and lectures by various people from within and outside the Islamic population like Mayor of London Ken Livingstone, singer Yusuf Islam, formerly known as Cat Stevens and Muslim BBC news reporter Asad Ahmad.
 There was screenings of Islamic films, and Islamic musicians.

 Aims

-The aims of the exposition was to:
+The aims of the exposition were to: